 A survey we recently ran across had a statistic that, frankly, astounded us:

-Most people would view this as low-hanging fruit and take 23 percent in revenue.
-At least that’s what we thought.
+Most people would view this as low-hanging fruit and take 20+ percent in revenue.
+At least, that’s what we thought.

-As we read further into the survey, here is what we found: Almost all organizations responding, 95 percent, considered brand guidelines essential, but only 75 percent stated they have consistently enforced brand guidelines.
+As we read further into the survey, here is what we found: A large majority of organizations responding, 82 percent, considered brand templates essential, but only 16 percent stated all company teams consistently used brand templates.
 So companies believe brand presentation is critical and, when adhered to, it increases their revenue.
-But three out of four either don’t have brand standards or don’t always enforce their use.
+But a significant portion either don’t have brand standards or don’t always enforce their use.

 How hard is it to consistently present a company’s brand?
 Actually, it’s pretty hard when you consider all of a company’s touchpoints.
 Sure, marketing is a slam dunk, but what do customers experience when navigating voice mail or waiting on hold for customer service?
 All of this is brand, and it has to be consistent across every customer engagement.